Salmon Fishing in Scotland – Advanced tip and techniques

 Standard Spey Lines

-When I learned to Spey cast all those years ago (1980″s) my tutor insisted in using a 65ft head Spey line.
+When I learned to Spey cast all those years ago (1980’s) my tutor insisted in using a 65ft head Spey line.
 This is known as a Standard Spey line in Scotland.
 In fact in the 1980’s we were still probably 15 or 20 years away from the advent of Scandi, Skagit and Shooting head lines.
 Learning on a 65ft head Spey line is a great way to learn the basics, and a great examiner of your technique.
 These lines also offer the best presentation and land with more delicacy than the shorter and more aggressive head Scandi, and Shooting head lines.
+A 65ft head Spey Line also allows easy mends on the line, when controlling a drift.

 Short Spey Lines (Scandi)